LeHack/Docker-network-research/README.md

 ## Configuration layer 1

 To effectively manage the process of deploying applications (both for testing and production purposes) we have to be able to automate it in a highly deterministic manner, which will allow us to test and find bugs in the deployment process itself before they hurt our production servers.
-To achieve that, we need to separate all of the deployment tasks into a number of layers.
+In order achieve that, we need to separate all of the deployment tasks into a number of layers.
 The bigger the application, the more layers may be required to keep maintenance and operation costs at a minimum.
-The first layer is actually the already mentioned Dockerfile which allows us to encapsulate the application code inside an image.
+The first layer is actually the already mentioned _Dockerfile_ which allows us to encapsulate the application code inside an image.
 For very small deployments, a single container may prove to be enough.
 It is however recommended to separate **different responsibilities** into **different containers** to be able to manage them effectively without bringing down the whole application each time we need to update the code or change configuration of one of the components.
 At the same time we should avoid logging into any running containers (for reasons other than debugging) and should ensure that we can simply restart them from a newly built image.
 This keeps the update process relatively easy and simple and will allow to spot most issues early on.
 It might even allow for a quick rollback in the event that we encounter any serious issues after releasing a new version of our application.

 ### Docker networking